Access to all articles, new health classes, discounts in our store, and more!

 About the Author

-David J. Getoff is a board-certified clinical nutritionist, traditional naturopath, and fellow of the American Association of Integrative Medicine.
-He is vice president of the Price-Pottenger Nutrition Foundation.
-David maintains a private practice in San Diego, California, and has contributed numerous articles in past issues of the Price-Pottenger Journal of Health and Healing.
-His website is www.naturopath4you.com.
+David J. Getoff was a board-certified clinical nutritionist, traditional naturopath, and fellow of the American Association of Integrative Medicine.
+He was vice president of the Price-Pottenger Nutrition Foundation for over 20 years.
+David maintained a private practice in San Diego, CA, and contributed numerous articles in the Price-Pottenger Journal.
+His website remains available at naturopath4you.com.

 * Most inexpensive extra virgin olive oils are, in fact, not extra virgin olive oil.
 Read the book Extra Virginity: The Sublime and Scandalous World of Olive Oil by Tom Mueller (www.extravirginity.com).

 † I recommend people read Kaayla Daniels’ book The Whole Soy Story.

 Published in the Journal of Health and Healing™